mshockwave/portfolio/content/blog/llvm-sched-model-1.md

 What about `ReadIDIV`, the `SchedRead` instances we saw earlier?
 By default, LLVM's scheduling model assumes that operand reads finish instantly, so a `SchedRead` cannot be assigned a latency property nor consuming any cycle the same way as a `SchedWrite`.

-Which means that effectively, write operands dictate the instruction's scheduling properties and it's expected to repersent majority of the changes an instruction makes to the processor states.
+Which means that effectively, write operands dictate the instruction's scheduling properties and it's expected to represent majority of the changes an instruction makes to the processor states.
 So, it's safe to say that in this case, an `DIV` instruction has a latency of 66 cycles.

 Alright, so far we have covered the most basic part of a scheduling model, specifically on how to specify the scheduling information for an instruction.
 We can summarize it into three quick steps:
   1. Assigning `SchedRead` and `SchedWrite` to your instruction